GTBitsOfGood/jennifer-anns-group/src/utils/backend.md

 - lastName: String, required
 - label: String, enum: ["student", "parent", "educator", "administrator"], required
 - notes: [NotesSchema], required
-  - Sprint 3: added to support notes for games

-### NotesModel
+### NoteModel

 This file contains the schema for the notes model, which is used to store notes for games.
 This model was implemented in Sprint 3.

 - date: Date, required
 - description: String, required
-- gameId: ObjectId, ref: "Game", required
+- gameId: ObjectId, required
+  - references the corresponding game that the note is for

 ### AdminModel

 This file contains the schema for the admin model, which is used to store authorized admin emails.
 This means that only users with these emails will have the ability to sign up as an admin.
 This model will be implemented in Sprint 4.

 - email: String, required, unique
+- lowercaseEmail: String, required, select: false
+  - Sprint 5: added to support case-insensitive search for emails (since serverless doesn't support collation)

 ### HomePageModel

 This file contains the schema for the home page model, which is used to store the information that will be displayed on the home page.
-This model will be implemented in Sprint 4.
+Only one document will exist in this collection.

 - mdTitle: String, required
 - mdDescription: String, required
 - gameBoyTitle: String, required
 - gameBoys: [GameBoySchema], required
+- singleton: Boolean, unique, default: true
+  - ensures only one document exists in the collection

 This file also contains the schema for the Gameboy model, which is a subdocument of the home page model.
-This schema will be implemented in Sprint 4.

-- gameID: ObjectId, ref: "Game", required
+- gameID: ObjectId, required
 - description: String, required

 ## Actions